LucasKay64/SneakerCity/README.md

 ## App roles:

--user - someone who visits the site
+- user - someone who visits the site
--admin - someone that has been granted admin privileges ( you won't be able to access resources as an admin in the Live Demo because you don't have admin login credentials ).
+- admin - someone that has been granted admin privileges ( you won't be able to access resources as an admin in the Live Demo because you don't have admin login credentials ).

 ## User Level Features ( What can you do in the app ):